alessandrocandolini/dotty-playground/README.md

 Dotty comes with **its own bespoke language server protocol (LSP)**, see http://dotty.epfl.ch/docs/usage/ide-support.html
 * Currently, the only IDE officially supported is Visual Studio Code, using the above LSP
 * IntelliJ supports for dotty is not ready yet.
 Eg, https://youtrack.jetbrains.com/issue/SCL-18196
 * LSP can be used with other editors too, but it requires manual configuration.
-For vim, a guide can be found here: https://www.dev-log.me/Coc_Vim_with_Dotty/
+For vim, a guide can be found here: https://www.dev-log.me/Coc_Vim_with_Dotty/ (Yannick Gladow's blog is a source of rare treasures)
 * Metals v0.9.5 has some support for dotty https://scalameta.org/metals/blog/ In vim and visual studio code, metals will very likely clash with the dotty bespoke  LSP